 Guess what, I have thought about the above questions and I would love to share my thoughts with you and you would learn why procrastination kills dreams.

 Procrastination kills dreams: Why people always procrastinate on their dreams?

-Below are some reasons why I believe people put away their dreams for a later day and this procrastination kills dreams as well.
+There are many psychological reasons for procrastination which explains why some people tend to not get started on the things that need to be done.
+But I believe that most of it are due to the two reasons I have explained below why I believe people put away their dreams for a later day and this procrastination kills dreams as well.

 Imagine that you are already in a steady well paying job.
 You have a loving wife who takes care of the home and you have a fixed 9 – 5 schedule, watch Netflix every night on the weekdays and on the weekends you go for games or spend time with your kid.
 This scenario looks like it is directly from a Nicholas Sparks book, isn’t it?